bitlogik/uniblow/README.md

 device can be also useful to provide an ephemeral temporary wallet, in TailsOS for example.

+It is compatible with BIP39, SLIP39 (Trezor) and Electrum mnemonics.
+The derivation complies with BIP32/44 and SLIP10.

 This device doesn't store permanently the private keys.
 It provides a window GUI to read a mnemonic seed, analyzes it, and displays the major cryptos held by this given mnemonic, with their respective balance.
 It can also securely